pagkly/Zed/Investopedia3/Outcome Bias Definition.md

 Outcome Bias Definition
 ## What Is Outcome Bias?

 Outcome bias arises when a decision is based on the outcome of previous events, without regard to how the past events developed.
 Outcome bias does not involve analysis of factors that lead to a previous event, and instead de-emphasizes the events preceding the outcomes and overemphasizes the outcome.
-Unlike [hindsight bias](https://www.investopedia.com/terms/h/hindsight-bias.asp), outcome bias does not involve the distortion of past events.
+Unlike [[hindsight bias]](https://www.investopedia.com/terms/h/hindsight-bias.asp), outcome bias does not involve the distortion of past events.

 ## Understanding Outcome Bias